 Frederick Charles Fleming, Private, 33110, “Z” Company 3rd Battalion Essex Regiment, BEF died 4 January 1917 aged 19.
 Felixstowe New Cemetery, Suffolk, UK (C.92) *(1)

 Son of George and Deliliah Fleming, of 2, Radley Lane, High Rd., South Woodford, Essex.

 Alfred Claude Matthew Flemming, Private, 194, 51st Battalion AIF who died of wounds 17 November 1917 aged 21.
 Brookwood Military Cemetery, Pirbright, Surrey (XI.B.23) *(1,2)

 Son of Robert and Mary Ann Flemming of Elliott, Burnie, Tasmania.
 Native of Tasmania

 J Fleming, Staff Sergeant, R/311391, No2 Remount Depot (Woolwich) Royal Army Service Corps, BEF died 26 May 1919 aged 45.
 Brookwood Military Cemetery, UK (XII.B.9A.) *(1)

 Son of Luke Fleming and Mary Wallace his wife

 Tablets of the missing, Brookwood American cemetery, surrey

-Allen Fleming, Jr, Seaman, USS Manley, US Navy, enlisted Georgia.
+Allen Fleming, Jr, Seaman, USS Manley, AEF, enlisted Georgia.
 Missing in Action, Died 19 Mar 1919.
 Cemetery: Tablets of the Missing, Brookwood American Cemetery, Brookwood, England.